ThijsTerporten/Climbing-Traveller/README.md

 While testing I noticed that it was a bad UX to have the nav-items remain in the same color while hovering on them with the mouse.
 Using dev-tools I was able to find out what classes to target in CSS this however didn't fix my problem immediatly, after doing some googling I found out that bootstrap classes had to be overwritten.
-I did this by using !important in my CSS code.
+I did this by using !important in my CSS code at first.
+Afterwards my mentor advised me to do this without using `!important`.
+Using devtools I was able to find the code I had to overwrite and fixed this.

 #### 27-crags link icons in bouldering and lead.html